mgblackwater/stevekinney.net/content/courses/testing/mocks-vs-stubs-vs-spies.md

 ## Mocks

 Mocks are like that friend who says, "Hey, I'll not only stand in for you, but also pretend I did the whole thing.”
 It goes a step beyond stubs.
-With mocks, we not only control function return values (_like_ a stub), but we can also make sure it was called with specific arguments, a specific number of times, or... _however we want_.
+With mocks, we not only control function return values (_like_ a stub), but we can also make sure it was called with specific arguments, a specific number of times, or… _however we want_.

 ### Example Time: